Prince Harry thought about quitting royal life in his 20s - The Boston Globe

 The Duke of Sussex said during a Thursday episode of the “Armchair Expert” podcast that he contemplated quitting royal life on several occasions while in his 20s.
-He spoke candidly with host Dax Shepard about keeping his relationship with Meghan a secret and dealing with the U.K. media scrutiny.
+He spoke candidly with host Dax Shepard about keeping his relationship with Meghan Markle a secret and dealing with UK media scrutiny.

 Harry thought his life was like the 1998 Jim Carrey film “The Truman Show.”
 The film tells a story about Truman Burbank’s life being televised through hidden cameras while encountering people who were hired actors.